-The DPA is thrilled to announce the launch of Beyond The Scope, a new podcast focusing on the hot topics in digital pathology.
+The DPA is thrilled to announce the launch of Season 3 of Beyond The Scope, a podcast focusing on the hot topics in digital pathology.
 Co-hosts Dr. Giovanni Lujan (OSUWMC) and Dr. David Tulman (Instapath) converse with the key opinion leaders in an engaging format discussing all of the new research, technology, and workflows emerging in digital pathology.
 Beyond The Scope aims to cover specific topics ranging from artificial intelligence to computational pathology, whole slide imaging to in/ex-vivo microscopy, regulation and commercialization, and more!

 If you are interested in being a guest on Beyond The Scope, or have requests for topics the podcast should cover, please submit the request form, HERE.